Maxis Tower

 Maxis Tower (Menara Maxis) is a 49-storey, 212 m office skyscraper in Kuala Lumpur City Centre, Kuala Lumpur, Malaysia.
-The tower serves as headquarters of Maxis Communications and Tanjong Plc Group of Companies.
+Designed by Roche-Dinkeloo, the tower serves as headquarters of Maxis Communications and Tanjong Plc Group of Companies.

 Maxis Tower was developed by KLCC Properties Holdings Berhad (KLCCP) under Phase 1 of the KLCC project.
 The building is owned by Impian Klasik Sdn Bhd, in which Tanjong holds a 67% stake and KLCCP holds a 33% stake.
 Maxis Tower is situated in the northwest corner of the KLCC development, adjacent to the Petronas Twin Towers.
 As with its neighbouring twin towers, Maxis Tower features an aluminium and glass cladding facade.